testmactest/testmactest.github.io/_posts/2020-04-16-RedTeam-Exercises-with-OpenSource-Tools-Part-2.md

  <li>encodedcommand – indicates the following chunk of text is a base64 encoded command.</li>
  </ul>

-Empire's stager (multi/launcher) is coming with encodedcommand enabled as default.
+The Empire's stager (multi/launcher) is coming with the 'encodedcommand' command as enabled by default.
 Besides this, the empire's listeners (HTTP listener) is using all of the above arguments as part of the launcher syntax.
 When they are used together, most likely there is something suspicious.
+Use only 'noninteractive' or '-windowsstyle hidden' if it is needed.

 <div>
 <center><img src="/images/2020-04-16-RedTeam-Exercises-with-OpenSource-Tools-Part-2.md/launcher.png">